This coastal walk, just a few miles west from Swanage, takes you to Dancing Ledge, which is a really cool rock shelf with a tidal Pool.

-About 30min in, things started to get interesting.
+About 30min into the walk towards Dancing Ledge, things started to get interesting.
 More shrubbery, better rugged cliff views, more hilly.
-As we approached one steep bit I screamed in delight.
+As we approached one steep bit, I screamed in delight.
 Finally a good hill.

-Once we reached Dancing Ledge, we realised we could actually climb down to get in the water.
+Once we reached Dancing Ledge, we realised we could actually climb down to get into the water for a bit of swimming.
 I didn’t know this would be a wild swim walk until it actually happened.
-You could say I popped my wild swim walk cherry.

 The walk back from Dancing Ledge was a lot simpler, but incredibly peaceful.
-For the chunk of it we didn’t pass a single soul.
-This is also when we got that view of the Isle of Wight, and a viewpoint of the lighthouse.
+For most of it, we didn’t pass a single soul.

 Oh, and there is another hill I should mention.
 The one just after Dancing Ledge.
 It’s one of those hills that looks worse than it ends up being.
 But in this case it ended up being worse than it looked…..Maybe I was just tired from getting in the cold water and the rock climbing stuff.

-- It’s not accessible during high tide, so if you want to climb down for a dip, then pay attention to this.
+- Dancing Ledge is not accessible during high tide, so if you want to climb down for a dip in the pool, then pay attention to this.
 We didn’t know this when we set off.
 We got lucky.
 Check the tide times here.

 - It’s not easy to get down.
-You actually have to climb/scramble down the rocks without any aid.
+To get onto Dancing Ledge, you actually have to scramble down the rocks.
 So if you don’t think you will want to do this, then just have your expectations set.
 It’s lovely to view from afar anyway.

 - Due to the climbing/scrambling involved, good grippy shoes will be useful (I actually only had plimsoles and was fine.
 So it’s not a deal breaker)

-- If you want to go for a wild swim/dip, then I guess all the usual things apply.
+- If you want to go for a wild swim, then I guess all the usual things apply.
 Be a good swimmer etc. There are no lifeguards or anyone to help you if you run into trouble.
-There is no shoreline.
-Just a rock shelf.
-I have since read that the currents are strong there and people have not survived them.
-So, do this at your own risk.
-The little pool is safe though.

 - Following on from number 4, unless you know what you are doing, maybe best to do this in summer when the water isn’t so cold.
 Mind you, it’s still cold.
 I only lasted 1 minute before I had to get out.
 Also, if it’s summer, you can dry off in the sun without the need for a towel.

 - Take sea shoes.
-The ledge is not very comfy to walk on bare foot.
-And getting in/out of the water is quite rocky and sharp.
+Dancing Ledge is not very comfy to walk on with bare feet.
+Getting in and out of the water is quite rocky and sharp.

 Logistics for the wild swim walk to Dancing Ledge in Dorset

 - How to get there: It’s located super close to Swanage.
 If that’s where you are, then you could walk here.
-Just head to the coast and walk along the coast path south.
-Durlston Country Park has a car park if you are coming by car.
-You could also get a bus here from Swanage if you don’t want to walk.
-It’s the D5.
+Just head to the coast and walk along the coastal path south/west.

-- Difficulty: Most of it is easy, and you can keep it this way if you so wish.
+- Difficulty: Most of the walk to Dancing Ledge is easy, and you can keep it this way if you so wish.
 If you want to follow my exact route, then there are a couple more challenging parts, but not excessively challenging.
-I’m specifically referring to climbing down the rocks and then one hill.
+I’m specifically referring to climbing down the rocks onto Dancing Ledge, and then one hill for the walk back.
 You can easily skip both of these though.